trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 > _"Is math invented or discovered?
 Use careful reasoning to explain your answer."_

-Add it into a start prompt like this:
+Add it into a simple prompt like this:

 <pre>
     <span style={{backgroundColor: "#FFF2CC"}}>Write a beginning paragraph responding to the following:</span>
-    <p>Is math invented or discovered?
-Use careful reasoning to explain your answer</p>
+    <br/>Is math invented or discovered?
+Use careful reasoning to explain your answer
 </pre>

 I generated a few responses and found one I liked: